3Ution-BK/Homework_Parallel-Programming-in-C-for-multiprocessor/Homework01/README.md

 This is called a "Monte Carlo" method since it uses randomness (the dart tosses).

 Write an MPI program that uses a Monte Carlo method to estimate π.
 Process 0 should read the total number of tosses and broadcast it to the other processes.
 Use ```MPI_Reduce``` to find the global sum of the local variable ```number_in_circle```, and have process 0 print the result.
-You may want to use **long long int**s for the number of hits in the circle and the number of tosses, since both have to be very large to get a reasonable estimate of $\pi$ .
+You may want to use **long long int**s for the number of hits in the circle and the number of tosses, since both have to be very large to get a reasonable estimate of π .

 ### Note